Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Some results for curves

 Here we divide ourselves into two cases.
 One is the case where $Y$ is non-isotrivial.
 Then $Y_{1}$ cannot have dense small points by Proposition~\ref{jacobian} (2), hence the contradiction immediately comes out.

 Let us consider the other case, namely, the case where $Y$ is isotrivial.
 Since $Y_{1}$ has dense small points and $Y_{1} = j_{y_{0}} (Y) - w$, we see that $w$ is a special point by Proposition~\ref{jacobian} (1).
 That says that $z = \phi (w)$ is a special point, which implies $X_{1}$ a special subvariety by Proposition~\ref{specialsubvariety}.
-Accordingly $X = X_{1} + \sigma$ is also a special subvariety by Proposition~\ref{specialsubvariety}, which contradicts our assumption.
+Accordingly $X = X_{1} + \sigma$ is also a special subvariety (cf. Remark~\ref{saigonitsuketaremark}), which contradicts our assumption.
 Thus we have proved our assertion. \end{Pf}